All Episodes

 They believe that premarital sex and sex by teenagers is normal, natural, and we shouldn't try to stop it because we can't stop it.

-They're gonna have sex.
+They're going to have sex.

 They want to deal with it by having sex education in schools.